 - You suffered a financial loss, were wronged, or left a detrimental impact on your career

-As a Hollister employment law attorney, Bill Marder understands the many complex laws and regulations involving implied contracts.
 Any type of contract dispute is often a very contentious matter that needs prompt resolution.
-You will want to protect yourself and preserve your rights as an employee.
+Attorney Bill Marder understands the many complex laws and regulations involving implied contracts.
+He can help you protect yourself and preserve your rights as an employee.

 Contact the Firm Today!

-With extensive experience in negotiating and litigating all types of contract and employment disputes, Attorney Bill Marder can help you resolve any issue.
-Should you have any concerns that your employer is reneging on their promise or the contract that you had agreed to, contact Marder Employment Law as soon as possible.
+With extensive experience in negotiating and litigating all types of employment disputes, Attorney Bill Marder can help you resolve any issue.
+Should you have concerns that your employer is reneging on their contract, contact us as soon as possible.
 Attorney Bill has secured innumerable wins and settlements for clients and strives to find the most favorable solution possible.

 To begin, schedule a free initial case consultation with our Hollister law firm.
 Call (888) 796-4010 to learn more about how we can help you.